eejahromi/EJImageLiker/README.md

 ==================
 -Add the like icons to your project's Assets catalog

-(Make sure the icon names match what's in the file "Favorite" and "Favorite-black")
+(Make sure the icon names match what's in the file.
+"Favorite" and "Favorite-black")

 Create an instance of EJImageLiker
 ```objective-c